 If you have just purchased the vehicle, the customs value will be set at equal to the purchase price + freight and insurance costs.
 If you have owned the vehicle for a period in a foreign country, you should obtain a quote/valuation from the brand dealership in the country where the vehicle is registered in order for VAT to be calculated based on this value and on the freight and insurance costs associated with transporting the vehicle to Norway.

-Upon customs clearance you receive a registration certificate known as: Reporting form for the calculation of tax and registration (form NA-0221).
+Upon customs clearance for release for free circulation you receive a registration certificate known as: Reporting form for the calculation of tax and registration (form NA-0221).
 You must later present this document to the Norwegian Public Roads Administration.

 The Norwegian Tax Administration has responsibility for motor vehicle taxes.
 See more information at: